nuBuilder/nuBuilder-4.5-Code-Library/codelib/browse_download_to_csv/README.md

 ### Adding a "Download to CSV" button in a Browse Screen

+This guide explains how to add a "Download to CSV" button to a browse screen, enabling users to download data as a CSV file.

-1. Create a [Procedure](https://wiki.nubuilder.net/nubuilderforte/index.php/Procedures): Tab Builders -> Procedure -> Add
+1. Create a [Procedure](https://wiki.nubuilder.cloud/nubuilderforte/index.php/Procedures): Procedure -> Add

 2. Code: BrowseDownloadToCSV

-3. Give it a description.
-(E.g. Downloads data in a Browse Screen as a csv)
+3. Add a description, such as "Downloads data in a Browse Screen as CSV".

-4. Paste the PHP code from the file [BrowseDownloadToCSV.php](BrowseDownloadToCSV.php) to the PHP field.
+4. Copy the PHP code from [BrowseDownloadToCSV.php](BrowseDownloadToCSV.php) and paste it into the PHP field of your new procedure.

 <p align="left">
   <img src="screenshots/BrowseDownloadToCSV.png">
 </p>

-5. Save
+5. Click Save to store your procedure.

-6. Add this JavaScript Code to your form’s *Custom Code*/ Browse field:
+6. In your form’s Custom Code / Browse field, insert the following JavaScript snippet:

 ❓ [How to add Custom Code](/codelib/common/form_add_custom_code_javascript.gif)